TANMAYSHARMA/dbt_snowflake_fetch/README.md

 Data Completeness

-Missing Data: Who should I contact to obtain the missing brands and users in the receipts data?
+Missing Data: Please direct me to the right poc to obtain the missing brands and users information in the receipts data?

 Data Duplicates and Inconsistencies